Globular cluster distributions as a dynamical probe of dark matter: Additional checks

 Comparison of full N-body and tree code simulations: Fig.~\ref{fig:InoueFullTree} repeats the same setup as in the {left panel} of Fig.~\ref{fig:Inoue}, comparing full N-body to tree code results in the orbital evolution of a single GC in a UDG1-like halo.

 Next, we compare full N-body results to semianalytic calculations for a scenario with multiple GCs and a UDG1-like halo.
 For the purpose of this exercise we disable GC mass loss, and set the GCIMF to match the currently observed GCMF.
 Fig.~\ref{fig:UDG1_Lgc} shows GC luminosity CDF.
 Cyan, purple, and green curves show results of the semianalytic method, full N-body with 5K halo particles, and full N-body with 10K halo particles, respectively.
 Thick black curve shows the observed distribution.
-The three panels correspond to the NFW DM halo model, the Burkert DM halo model, and a model containing only the stellar body.
+The three panels correspond to the NFW DM halo model, the Burkert DM halo model, and a model containing only the stellar body\footnote{The halo models used in this exercise are slightly different from the models used in the main paper; roughly, they correspond to fDM0 (stars only), cusp fDM5 (NFW+stars), and core fDM1 (Burkert+stars).}.
 We find good agreement between the (relatively low resolution) N-body calculations and the semianalytic calculation.
 Some discrepancy can be seen in the star-only halo: here, the N-body simulations predict a luminosity CDF that is more contracted at small $r_\perp$ compared to the semianalytic prediction.
 This suggests that the semianalytic constraints on the DM content of the galaxy are slightly conservative.